-Most of these documents can be recovered through the use of the discovery process, whereby your divorce attorney makes a written request, for documents, and subpoenas on financial institutions.
+Most of these documents can be recovered through the use of the discovery process, whereby your attorney makes a written request, for documents, and subpoenas on financial institutions.
 Your attorney will want to cast as wide of a net as possible, requesting documentation for income, assets, debts, and liabilities.
 Potential records may include things like receipts, deeds, title records, account statements, subscription agreements, stock certificates, tax documents, etc.

 If the other person fails to comply with a discovery order, it may be necessary to get a subpoena, either of that person or the relevant location of the suspected item, such as a bank for example.
 You may also be able to have the court order an inspection of a particular asset, such as a wine or art collection, and a valuation can be arranged as well.

 Additionally, it may be in your best interest to consult a forensic accountant, in order to conduct an in depth analysis of the individual’s business and other dealings.

 It is important to keep in mind, however, that if the other party truly is hiding an asset, even if it is not discovered until after trial, courts retain the discretion to re-order valuations and divorce terms based upon the new evidence or fraud.

 Dissipating Martial Assets

 Once an action for divorce is commenced in New York, Automatic Orders come into effect that prohibit either party from transferring or dissipating assets while the action is pending.
 The purpose of the Automatic Orders are to preserve the financial status quo of the marriage.
 Violation of the Automatic Orders may result in a party being found in civil contempt.